jamestlalocPDX/PierresBakery.Solution/README.md

 ## **Description**

-_This C# codebase will build a user friendly application for Pierre's Bakery, allowing him to keep track of his vendors that purchase baked goods from him, as well as the orders belonging to those vendors. _
+_This C# codebase will build a user-friendly application for Pierre's Bakery, allowing him to keep track of his vendors that purchase baked goods from him, as well as the orders belonging to those vendors. _

 ## Preview